 Condition: good.
 The item shows wear from consistent use, but it remains in good condition and works perfectly.
 All pages and cover are intact including the dust cover, if applicable .
 Spine may show signs of wear.
 Pages may include limited notes and highlighting.
 May NOT include discs, access code or other supplemental materials.
 Seller Inventory # OSV.0262122332.G

 Hardcover.
-Condition: Good.
+Condition: Very Good.
 No Jacket.
-Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0262122332I3N00
+May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0262122332I4N00

 Seller: HPB-Emerald, Dallas, TX, U.S.A.